slhck/smem2/readme.md

  * added */dev/zero* mapping calculation - memory inicialized from /dev/zero can be (wrongly) included as backed by file to *Mapped/Cached* measurement in /proc/MemInfo.
 Should be treated as anonymous memory and therefore it is now subtracted from *Mapped* measurement as *Mapped* is used to interpret cached part of the memory consumed by processes.
  * added warnings about missing kernel features
  * added *-q/quiet* option to mute warnings
- * added *-c/--columns* option accept "all" string to use all available columns
+ * added *-c/--columns* option accept "all" string to use all available columns and '+column_name ...' to add columns to default set
  * excluded own process from *-P* filtered output
  * fixed -M filter
  * fixed -R option not accepting argument